-Management believes that its existing cash and cash equivalents at March 31, 2018, together with funding available under the Term Loan Agreement (as defined below), will be sufficient to allow the Company to fund its current operating plan through March 31, 2019.
-However, as certain elements of the Company's operating plan are outside of the Company's control, including the approval of the Company's T2Bacteria Panel and receipt of certain development and regulatory milestone payments under the Company's Co-Development agreements, they cannot be considered probable.
-Under ASC 205-40, the future receipt of potential funding from the Company's Co-Development partners and other resources cannot be considered probable at this time because none of the plans are entirely within the Company's control.
-In addition, the Company is required to maintain a minimum cash balance under its Term Loan Agreement with CRG Servicing LLC ("CRG") (Note 6).
+At December 31, 2017, the conditions that raised substantial doubt regarding the Company's ability to continue as a going concern resulted from certain elements of the Company's operating plan being outside of the Company's control, including the approval of T2Bacteria and receipt of certain development and regulatory milestone payments under the Company's co-development agreements.
+Under ASC 205-40, the future receipt of potential funding from the Company's co-development partners and other resources cannot be considered probable if the plans are not entirely within the Company's control.
+In addition, the Company is required to maintain a minimum cash balance under its Term Loan Agreement with CRG.